 The connections required for this flow rate sensor with respect to the Arduino is very minimal.
 There are only three wires coming from the flow rate sensor.
 The 5V Vcc (Red wire), The GND (Black wire), and the signal/pulse (Usually yellow) line.
 Connect the Vcc and GND of the flow meter to the Arduino’s Vcc and GND.
 The pulse line of the flow rate sensor is connected to the Arduino’s digital pin 2.
 The Arduino’s digital pin 2 serves as an external interrupt pin (interrupt pin 0).
 Now you have hooked up your flow meter to the Arduino!

-Step 2: Upload the Flow Meter code to the Arduino and Measure Water Flow Rate
+Uploading the Flow Meter Code to the Arduino and Measuring Water Flow Rate

 Upload the Flow Meter Code to your Arduino.
 The code uses an external interrupt on the Arduino’s digital pin 2.
 This is used to read the pulses coming from the flow meter.
 When the Arduino detects the pulse, it immediately triggers the pulseCounter() function.
 This function then counts the total number of pulses.